-Companies that are moving out of the crisis are the ones that are investing in tech, data, new processes and people to enable them to get more insights and improve decision-making, and do both of these things in a lightning-fast speed.
+Companies that are moving out of the crisis are the ones that are investing in tech, data, and new processes.
+This enable companies to get more insights and improve decision-making in a lightning-fast speed.

-The adoption of business intelligence (BI) has been steadily rising over the years even before the pandemic.
+The adoption of BI has been steadily rising over the years even before the pandemic.
 With COVID-19, the use of BI, along with AI and cloud services, will surge.

-Data-driven decision-making is among the top five key elements of success in the new world of business, according to a McKinsey Digital report.
+Data-driven decision-making is among the top five key elements of success in the new world of business.
 It is no more about past experiences and gut feeling, only data can provide right decisions.

 “The road to recovery is paved with data,” said Kate Smaje, a senior partner and global co-leader of McKinsey Digital.